astropy/astropy/docs/coordinates/skycoord.rst

   >>> sc = SkyCoord("1h12m43.2s", "+1d12m43s", Galactic)  # Units from strings
   >>> sc = SkyCoord("1h12m43.2s +1d12m43s", Galactic)  # Units from string
   >>> sc = SkyCoord("galactic", l="1h12m43.2s", b="+1d12m43s")

+Note that frame instances with data and `~astropy.coordinates.SkyCoord` instances can only be passed as frames using the ``frame=`` keyword argument and not as positional arguments.

 Astropy `~astropy.units.Quantity`-type objects are acceptable and encouraged as a form of input::